 Norton Rose Fulbright Fellowship at The Door Legal Services Center (2021)

 For this fellowship, Norton Rose Fulbright sponsors a fellow to work onsite with The Door Legal Services Center for a period of approximately 16 months.
 Located in SoHo, The Door is New York's premier youth development agency, and serves young people, ages 12 to 21, primarily from low-income families.
 Applications for 2021 are due October 28, 2020.

 2021 Norton Rose Fellowship Application

 This fellowship allows a recent graduate of Harvard Law School, Columbia Law School, or the University of Texas School of Law (the alma maters of the Manne family) to join the Texas Civil Rights Project for one year.
 Fellows are fully integrated into one of the Texas Civil Rights Project's legal programs—Voting Rights, Criminal Justice Reform, or Racial & Economic Justice—and work closely with the program’s legal and advocacy team.
-The 2021 application and deadline are not available yet, but in the past, the deadline was in February.
-Interested students or graduates can review the website and are encouraged to be in touch with Maddie Kurtz, SJI Director of Public Interest Professional Development.
+Applications for 2021 are due February 28, 2021.

 Public Interest and Government J.D.
 Fellowships (2021)

-J.D. graduates who demonstrate serious commitment to, and preparation for, careers as public interest, government, or human rights lawyers are eligible for Columbia Law School Public Interest and Government Fellowships.
-Recipients work at a qualifying sponsor organization in the U.S. or abroad.
-This fellowship is open to Class of 2021 J.D. graduates from any ABA-accredited law school in the U.S. Applications are due on May 3, 2021.
-The 2021 application will be posted in 2021.
+J.D. graduates who demonstrate serious commitment to, and preparation for, careers as public interest, government, or human rights lawyers are eligible for Columbia Law School J.D.
+Public Interest and Government Fellowships.
+Recipients work at a qualifying host organization in the U.S. or abroad.
+This fellowship is open to class of 2021 J.D. graduates from any ABA-accredited law school in the U.S. Applications are due on March 26, 2021.

 Ask a Question